m. Provision, contingent liabilities and contingent assets:

 Impairment of financial assets

-The impairment provisions for financial assets disclosed above are based on assumptions about risk of default and expected loss rates.
+The impairment on financial assets is based on assumptions about risk of default and expected loss rates.
 The company uses judgment in making these assumptions and selecting the inputs to the impairment calculation, based on the company's past history, existing market conditions as well as forward looking estimates at the end of each reporting period.

 (ii) Liquidity Risk